stoyan-yordanov/LSCI/README.md

 - arg 9: NA = 0.1 --> numerical aperture of the objective/lens
 - arg 10: Magnification = 4 --> magnification of the optical system

-Explanation of the output - output is 4 files with specific ending attached to the original file name to indicate the type of output:
+Explanation of the output - output consists of 4 files with specific ending attached to the original file name to indicate the type of output:
 - 'sLSC.dat': summary of the used input parameters and statistics
 - 'sLSC-k.tiff': contrast K map as an image stack (width and height are a bit smaller than the original), K values are represented as pixel intensity values; K is normalized so that max pixel value (16 bit depth) = max K value in the stack (it means if max K in the stack was K = 1, then in the image file its value as i pxel value is = 2^16 - 1 = 65535)
 - 'sLSC-tc.tiff': (de)-correlation time tc map as an image stack (calculated from contrast, the same normalization is applied as for K); tc = TK^2 (T = cam exosure time, tc = (de-)correlation time, K = contrast), valid for T > 2tc